 Ms. Samplin has been recognized as an “Up and Coming” in both commercial litigation and media and entertainment litigation by Chambers USA, as a “Next Generation Lawyer” in trade secrets by The Legal 500, and as a “Future Star” by Benchmark Litigation.
 Lawdragon named Ms. Samplin to its 500 Leading Litigators in America 2023 and 2024 guides, and Benchmark Litigation named Ms. Samplin to its 40 & Under list of “top emerging talent in litigation” for 2023.
 The Daily Journal named Ms. Samplin one of the top 40 lawyers in California under 40 in 2022.
-For her media and entertainment work, Ms. Samplin was recognized as a “Rising Star” in Media and Entertainment by Law360 and Euromoney in their 2022 publications, has been featured in Variety’s Legal Impact Report in 2020, 2021, and 2022, and has been recognized by The Best Lawyers in America® as “One to Watch” in Entertainment and Sports Law.
+For her media and entertainment work, Ms. Samplin was recognized as a “Rising Star” in Media and Entertainment by Law360 and Euromoney in their 2022 publications, has been featured in Variety’s Legal Impact Report in 2020, 2021, 2022, and 2023, and has been recognized by The Best Lawyers in America® as “One to Watch” in Entertainment and Sports Law.
 Ms. Samplin was named to the World Trademark Review 1000: The World’s Leading Trademark Professionals 2023 edition.
 Ms. Samplin was also named by Euromoney Legal Media Group at its Women in Business Law Awards as the national 2021 Litigation Rising Star, and Super Lawyers has consistently named Ms. Samplin a “Rising Star” in General Litigation in Southern California.
 In addition, Ms. Samplin was part of the team that earned recognition in the Daily Journal’s 2020 “Top Verdicts” for a bench trial win for AMC in a profit participation case concerning The Walking Dead.

 - Member of the trial team that represented VOOM HD Holdings, a subsidiary of Cablevision Systems Corporation, in a multibillion dollar breach of contract action against DISH Network.
 The four-week jury trial ended in a lucrative settlement valued at over $1 billion, one of the largest settlements in a breach of contract case in New York State Court history.